CITY REPORT OH 31 HEALTH VIOLATIONS

 • Average lead level: 0.007 mg/L.

-Water Systems Serving Toledo
+Water Quality in Toledo

 We track water quality and home safety data for 31 ZIP codes in Toledo, Ohio, covering 5 community water systems serving approximately 299,334 people.